Mentors¶

 Mentor Definition¶

-Each mentor in a profile requires:
+Each mentor in a profile requires these fields:

 mentor_name: Unique identifier within the profile.role: Persona for the review (e.g., "Python expert", "Security reviewer").
 This shapes the LLM's review perspective.focus_areas: List of review dimensions, each with afocus_nameanddescription.
 These define what the mentor looks for and structure its output.